GabrielaBarbara/logger/README.md

   *Example:*

-    log_file_init("/home/g/logger/logs/",
+    log_file_init("/tmp",
-                  "/home/g/logger/build/",
+                  "./",
                   WITH_HOSTNAME,
                   LOG_WRITE_PER_RUN);
     log_set_level(SHOW_EXACT_LOG_LEVEL, LOG_ERR);
     logger_test("Write to log file:  exact log level -> LOG_ERR");

-  This will write the result of LOG_ERR to the log file in /logs and the symlink to /build, complete with hostname and time stamp in the name.
+  This will write the result of LOG_ERR to the log file in /tmp and the symlink to to your current directory, complete with hostname and time stamp in the name.

   If you use color, this writes the file with colour codes.
 To look at the file with colour, use: